CPT authorizes F-1 students to participate in temporary employment off campus that directly relates to their studies. CPT is:

 - limited to the specific employer and employment dates listed on your CPT application

-You must be authorized by Michigan Tech Career Services and International Programs and Services before you begin CPT.
+You must be authorized by both Career Services AND IPS before you begin CPT.
 When your request is approved, you receive a new CPT I-20 that shows your permitted work dates and employer.

 The US government only authorizes CPT work for one semester at a time.
-If you have a multi-semester work opportunity, it is important that you email Career Services one month before the end date of your CPT I-20, so they can work with you to get authorization to continue for another semester.
+If you have a multi-semester work opportunity, it is important that you follow instructions on the Career Services website one month before the end date of your CPT I-20.
+You will have to fill out the Google form for every semester.

 CPT can be part-time, which is 20 hours per week or less, or full-time, which is anything more than 20 hours.